psajaev1/FetchDemo/Readme.md

 2. `docker image build -t fetch-demo .` -- creates a docker image called fetch-demo using the generated JAR
 3. `docker container run --name fetch-demo -p 8083:8083 -d fetch-demo` -- starts a container of the service running on port 8083

+After running these commands, the server will be available at localhost:8083

 # Testing the application